infrabeam1927/Gamesaa/README.md

 # Games
-1.Tried to make a small Game on Python, Rock Paper scissors
+Made a couple of simple games with the random function 1.Rock Paper scissors

-2.random number guessser
+2. random number guessser

-3. snakes and ladders
+3. Snakes and Ladders